-Table 3: Inventory of Ground-Borne Vibration Impacts Predicted during Operations for the Alternatives
+Table 3: Inventory of Ground-Borne Vibration Impacts Predicted during Operations for the

+Alternatives

 Vibration from train passbys in tunnels could contribute to ground-borne noise inside residences due to vibrating surfaces.
 The number of potential ground-borne noise impacts for each alternative is summarized in Table 4.
-Impacts under Alternative 1 due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criterion of 35 dBA at 126 residences and other FTA Category 2 land-uses.
-Additionally, exceedances of the FTA impact criterion of 40 dBA are predicted at one FTA Category 3 receptor (Eutaw-Marshburn Elementary School).
-FTA Category 1 land-uses (highly sensitive equipment) are generally not sensitive to ground-borne noise.
+Impacts under Alternative 1 due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criterion of 35 dBA at 12 residences and other FTA Category 2 land uses.
+However, no exceedances of the FTA impact criterion of 40 dBA are predicted at any FTA Category 3 land uses.
+Although none were identified, FTA Category 1 land uses (highly sensitive equipment) are generally not sensitive to ground-borne noise.